powerful392/timer/README.md

 # timer
 simple timer with python
+Entering the desired number, specifying seconds or minutes, makes it measure the time, and specifying the alarm sound determines whether the alarm sound will be played or not.
 ## versions of this timer
 english and persian languages
 ### Required libraries for both version